qmacro/managed-associations-in-cap/guide/README.md

 FROM bookshop_Books AS Books_0;
 ```

-SERVER: There's now a `Books` service endpoint shown at <http://localhost:4004>, and selecting it (to make an OData query operation on the entityset, i.e. <http://localhost:4004/z/Books>) returns the data sourced from the CSV file, with ID and title values:
+SERVER: There's still no difference in the CAP server log output (there wouldn't be, for a simple addition of an endpoint in a service).
+But at <http://localhost:4004> there's now a `Books` service endpoint shown.
+Selecting it (to make an OData query operation on the entityset, i.e. <http://localhost:4004/z/Books>) returns the data sourced from the CSV file, with ID and title values:

 ```json
 {